Texas Tech University

 This policy is not applicable to the employment of the practitioners of professional services listed under Texas Government Code § 2254.002(2) and § 2254.024.
 See OP 72.20, Professional Services.

-It also is not applicable to persons given faculty appointments, guest lecturers, guest speakers, guest performers, training services, or research participants.
+It is also not applicable to persons given faculty appointments, guest lecturers, guest speakers, guest performers, training services, or research participants.

 3. Policy